ZSH Presentation

 https://github.com/unixorn/awesome-zsh-plugins

-There is so much to read but I would mostly just skim plugins
+There is so much to read but I would mostly just skim plugins for things you

 need.